setrar/DigitalSystems/README.md

 ### For 2024-03-29

-- Read chapter 5 of the [Free Range Factory] VHDL book
+- Read chapter 5 and section 10.8 of the [Free Range Factory] VHDL book
 - If you didn't already, read the following parts of the documentation:
   * [Generic parameters]
   * [Aggregate notations]